HenryDavies/WDI-PROJECT-2/README.md

 As well as being an arduous task - due to the huge number of listings posted per day and largely manual labour - there were two main problems:

 - Square foot data is hard to come by.
 On Zoopla, only ~15% of listed properties show the square foot data on the listing page.
-Most properties have floor plans with the square foot listed on them, but these floor plans are not always linked to on the website.
+Most properties have floor plans with the square foot listed on them, but these floor plans are not always linked to on the website
 - Subjective comments on location, made by eyeing up the map, are of limited use.
 For example, a property may be right next to a tube station yet still be a nightmare commute to wherever one works.
 Likewise, a property may seem way outside one's search area but actually offer a short commute due to favourable train links

 ## The solution